 Here are the top 12 healthy foods that are high in antioxidants.

-Based on the FRAP analysis, dark chocolate has up to 15 mmol of antioxidants per 3.5 ounces (100 grams).
-This is even more than blueberries and raspberries, which contain up to 9.2 and 2.3 mmol of antioxidants in the same serving size, respectively (3).
+Based on a 2010 FRAP analysis, dark chocolate has up to 15 millimoles (mmol) of antioxidants per 3.5 ounces (oz), or 100 grams (g).
+This is even more than blueberries and raspberries, which contain up to 9.2 and 4 mmol of antioxidants in the same serving size, respectively (

-Moreover, the antioxidants in cocoa and dark chocolate have been linked to impressive health benefits such as less inflammation and reduced risk factors for heart disease.
+Moreover, the antioxidants in cocoa and dark chocolate have been linked to impressive health benefits such as decreased inflammation and reduced risk factors for heart disease.

-Another study found that dark chocolate may reduce the risk of heart disease by raising blood antioxidant levels, raising levels of “good” HDL cholesterol and preventing “bad” LDL cholesterol from becoming oxidized (5).
+Another older study found that dark chocolate may reduce the risk of heart disease by raising blood antioxidant levels, raising levels of HDL (good) cholesterol, and preventing LDL (bad) cholesterol from becoming oxidized (

-Summary Dark chocolate is delicious, nutritious and one of the best sources of antioxidants.
+Dark chocolate is delicious, nutritious, and one of the best sources of antioxidants.
 Generally speaking, the higher the cocoa content, the more antioxidants the chocolate contains.

 In addition, pecans can help raise antioxidant levels in the blood.

-For example, a study found that people who consumed 20% of their daily calories from pecans experienced significantly increased blood antioxidant levels (7).
+For example, a study found that daily consumption of pecans for 8 weeks increased blood antioxidant levels in people at risk of heart disease (

 Although pecans are a great source of healthy fats, they are also high in calories.
-So it’s important to eat pecans in moderation to avoid consuming too many calories.
+Therefore, it’s important to moderate your portion sizes, especially if you’re trying to lose weight.

-Summary Pecans are popular nuts rich in minerals, healthy fats and antioxidants.
-They may also help raise blood antioxidant levels and lower bad cholesterol.
+Pecans are popular nuts rich in minerals, healthy fats, and antioxidants.
+They may also help raise blood antioxidant levels and lower levels of triglycerides, total cholesterol, and LDL (bad) cholesterol.

-According to a FRAP analysis, blueberries have up to 9.2 mmol of antioxidants per 3.5 ounces (100 grams) (3).
+According to a FRAP analysis, blueberries have up to 9.2 mmol of antioxidants per 3.5 oz (100 g) (

 Researchers have suggested that the antioxidants in blueberries may be responsible for this effect.
-They’re thought to do this by neutralizing harmful free radicals, reducing inflammation and changing the expression of certain genes (11).
+They’re thought to do this by neutralizing harmful free radicals, reducing inflammation, and altering the expression of certain genes (

-Summary Blueberries are among the best sources of antioxidants in the diet.
-They are rich in anthocyanins and other antioxidants that may help reduce the risk of heart disease and delay the decline in brain function that happens with age.
+Blueberries are among the best sources of antioxidants in the diet.
+They are rich in anthocyanins and other antioxidants that may help reduce the risk of heart disease and delay the decline in brain function that occurs with age.

-Based on a FRAP analysis, strawberries provide up to 5.4 mmol of antioxidants per 3.5 ounces (100 grams) (3).
+Based on a FRAP analysis, strawberries provide up to 5.4 mmol of antioxidants per 3.5 oz (100 g) (

 Artichokes are a delicious and nutritious vegetable not very common in the North American diet.

-But they have a long history — people in ancient times used their leaves as a remedy to treat liver conditions like jaundice (18).
+However, they have a long history — people in ancient times used their leaves as a remedy to treat liver conditions like jaundice (

-Based on a FRAP analysis, artichokes contain up to 4.7 mmol of antioxidants per 3.5 ounces (100 grams) (3).
+Based on a FRAP analysis, artichokes contain up to 4.7 mmol of antioxidants per 3.5 oz (100 g) (

 Artichokes are especially rich in the antioxidant known as chlorogenic acid.
-Studies suggest that the antioxidant and anti-inflammatory benefits of chlorogenic acid may reduce the risk of certain cancers, type 2 diabetes and heart disease (20, 21).
+Studies suggest that the antioxidant and anti-inflammatory benefits of chlorogenic acid may reduce the risk of certain cancers, type 2 diabetes, and heart disease (

 The antioxidant content of artichokes can vary, depending on how they are prepared.

-Boiling artichokes may raise their antioxidant content by eight times, and steaming them may raise it by 15 times.
-On the other hand, frying artichokes may reduce their antioxidant content (22).
+According to a 2008 study, boiling artichokes may raise their antioxidant content by eight times, and steaming them may raise it by 15 times.
+On the other hand, frying artichokes may reduce their antioxidant content (

 Goji berries are the dried fruits of two related plants, Lycium barbarum and Lycium chinense.